 - Improving pedestrian and bike-riding facilities, including on-road bike lanes, shared footpaths and signalised crossings.

 - Removing the right-turn from Dayboro Road to River Street to improve traffic flow.

 - Relocating the northbound bus stop on Anzac Avenue to north of the Young Street intersection.

 - Changing access at Whites Road to become left-in and left-out only.

-The Queensland Government is committing $30 million to deliver this project.
-Investment ID 489308.
+The Queensland Government has committed $30 million to deliver this project.
+Investment ID 489308